KRLC

-KRLC (1350 AM) is a radio station broadcasting a Country music format.
+KRLC (1350 AM) is a radio station formerly broadcasting a Country music format.
 The station is licensed to Lewiston, Idaho, and serves the Clarkston, Washington,–Lewiston area.
 The station is currently owned by Lee and Angela McVey, through licensee McVey Entertainment Group, LLC.

 History

 KRLC began broadcasting in late 1934 or early 1935.
 It was licensed to H.E.
 Studebaker.

+On August 31, 2023, KRLC ceased operations due to the loss of its tower site.